HaykZrk/LabyTrap/README.md

 - In the branch : files
         -> The files of the allegro 5 library and subject

+- In the tags : v0.4

 - In the tags : v0.3

 - In the tags : v0.2

 - In the tags : v0.1
+        -> Game window preparation ready

 #
       USE OF THE ALLEGRO 5 LIBRARY